 Most Young Rider Classification wins by nationality

-French riders are the most successful in the Young Rider Classification with 8 wins.
+French riders are the most successful in the Young Rider Classification, with eight wins.
 The last win was by Pierre Latour in 2018.

 Only 14 nationalities have won the Climber’s Classification in 47 editions since 1975.